Overview of Our Web Site

 - Provide education and training on the grantseeking process.

-- Ensure public access to information and services through our Web site, print and electronic publications, five library/learning centers, and a national network of Cooperating Collections.
+- Ensure public access to information and services through our web site, print and electronic publications, five library/learning centers, in global locations within the Funding Information Network.

 Founded in 1956, the Center is the nation's leading authority on philanthropy and is dedicated to serving grantseekers, grantmakers, researchers, policymakers, the media, and the general public.